 As a member of Basketball Manawatu, you will create several "fond" memories through connections with your teammates, coaching staff, Basketball Manawatu, and whanau.
-You will experience a lot of "lows" and a number of "highs" throughout the season.
+You will experience a lot of "lows" and several "highs" throughout the season.

 Enjoy every minute you are on the court.